-This voltage is normally switched on by a relay or controlled directly by the ECU.
+This power distribution is normally switched on by a relay or controlled directly by the ECU.

 The wires from the relay or ECU carry the power to the fuel pump.

-These wires may be connected through several connectors before actually reaching the fuel pump.
+These wires may have several connections before actually reaching the fuel pump.

-The fuel pump is the heart of the fuel system.
+The fuel pump is the heart of the fuel system!
 Its job is to deliver fuel from the tank to the engine.

-The fuel pump sends fuel out of the fuel tank at the proper flow-rate and correct pressure for the engine to run at all RPMs and throttles positions.
+The fuel pump sends fuel out of the fuel tank at the proper flow rate and correct pressure for the engine to run at all RPMs and throttles positions.